uport-project/uport-android-sdk/README.md

 Currently there is a transient dependency on [spongycastle](https://rtyley.github.io/spongycastle/) but that may be removed when pure kotlin implementations of the required cryptographic primitives become available.

+## Contributing
+Want to contribute to uport-android-sdk?
+Cool, please read our [contribution guidelines](./CONTRIBUTING.md) to get an understanding of the process we use for making changes to this repo.

 ## Changelog